 An investment in knowledge always pays the best interest.

 We all have dreams.
-But in order to make dreams come into reality, it takes an awful lot of determination, self-discipline, sacrifices and effort.
+But to make dreams come into reality, it takes an awful lot of determination, self-discipline, sacrifices, and effort.

 Take this self-analysis inventory from Napoleon Hill by asking yourself the following questions, and by checking your answers with the aid of someone who will not permit you to deceive yourself as to their accuracy.

 1. Have I attained the goal that I established as my objective for this year?
 (You should work with a definite yearly objective to be attained as a part of your major life objective.)

 2. Have I delivered service of the best possible quality of which I was capable, or could I have improved any part of this service?

 3. Have I delivered service in the greatest possible quantity of which I was capable?

 4. Has the spirit of my conduct been harmonious and cooperative at all times?